cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ### Elasticsearch

-Elasticsearch is a real-time, distributed storage, JSON-based search, and analytics engine designed for horizontal scalability, maximum reliability, and easy management.
+[Elasticsearch][elasticsearch] is a real-time, distributed storage, JSON-based search, and analytics engine designed for horizontal scalability, maximum reliability, and easy management.
 It can be used for many purposes, but one context where it excels is indexing streams of semi-structured data, such as logs or decoded network packets.

 ### Kibana

-Kibana is an open source analytics and visualization platform designed to work with Elasticsearch.
+[Kibana][kibana] is an open source analytics and visualization platform designed to work with Elasticsearch.
 Kibana can be used to search, view, and interact with data stored in Elasticsearch indices, allowing advanced data analysis and visualizing data in a variety of charts, tables, and maps.

 ### Beats

-Beats are open source data shippers that can be installed as agents on servers to send operational data directly to Elasticsearch or via Logstash, where it can be further processed and enhanced.
+[Beats][beats] are open source data shippers that can be installed as agents on servers to send operational data directly to Elasticsearch or via Logstash, where it can be further processed and enhanced.
 There's a number of Beats for different purposes:

 - [Filebeat][filebeat]: Log files
 - [Metricbeat][metricbeat]: Metrics